Kapo (1960 film): Cast

-Critical reception
+Production

+Pontecorvo and his screenwriter Franco Solinas were inspired to make the film after reading Primo Levi's memoir If This Is a Man.
+The writing process was a tense one, as Pontecorvo and Solinas had contrasting ideas on what the film should be - Pontecorvo believed Solinas' script was too melodramatic and nearly broke off their partnership before the intervention of producer Franco Cristaldi.
+Pontecorvo also disliked the ending, having preferred Edith survive and contemplate her solitude and sense of complicity.

+Claudia Cardinale was considered for the lead role before Susan Strasberg, who was known for playing Anne Frank in the Broadway play The Diary of Anne Frank, was cast.
+This later caused problem on set, because the American actress did not speak Italian, and Pontecorvo had to communicate with her through an interpreter.

+Filming took place at Jadran Studios in Zagreb.
+The culture clash between the Italian and Yugoslavian crews also caused problems.
+Pontecorvo was forced to work with a Yugoslavian cinematographer, Aleksandar Sekulović, whose smooth, "Hollywood-style" photography he found inappropriate for the subject matter, much preferring the vérité-style photography by the Italian second unit cameramen.

+Reception

 In their book Foreign Film Guide, authors Ronald Bergan and Robyn Karney wrote:What does one say about this effort?
 Pontecorvo has jam-packed his film with every kind of tear-jerking cliché on offer and entrusted the debasement and regeneration of his heroine to a sadly inept actress.
 The result is an overheated melodrama which does a grave disservice to the enormity of its subject, although the horrors of the camps are realistically portrayed".

 In an article for The Wall Street Journal, philosopher Bernard-Henri Lévy wrote:Pontecorvo earned "the deepest contempt" of French director Jacques Rivette in an article in Cahiers du cinéma nearly 50 years ago for a scarcely more insistent shot in the 1959 film "Kapo."
 The shot was of the raised hand of actress Emmanuelle Riva, her character Terese electrocuted on the barbed wire of the concentration camp from which she was trying to escape.
 The criticism hung over Pontecorvo until his dying day.
 He was ostracized, almost cursed, for a shot, just one.

 Lévy contrasted this reaction to one shot with what he asserted is the garish exploitation of Nazi history in Inglourious Basterds (2009) and Shutter Island (2010).